Are biofuels sustainable?

 Doesn’t ethanol production lead to deforestation?

 Not in Europe.
 Virtually all crops used to produce EU ethanol are grown sustainably in Europe and thus are not responsible for land grabs or deforestation.
 Ethanol fuel is one of many co-products from ethanol refineries.
-Crops used by these refineries represented less than 1.4% of the European utilized agricultural land in 2017, to produce ethanol, animal feed and captured CO2.
+Crops used by these refineries represented less than 2.2% of the European utilised arable land in 2018 , to produce ethanol, animal feed and captured CO2.
 This surface is smaller than the unused land by farms in Europe.

 What about palm oil?